IBRI in license agreement for access to Lilly’s Fab Phage Display Library

 Will speed the discovery and validation of new antibodies to improve human health

-INDIANAPOLIS, June 20, 2019 – The Indiana Biosciences Research Institute (IBRI) today announced it has entered into a license agreement with Eli Lilly and Company for the IBRI to access Lilly’s proprietary Fab Phage Display Library.
+INDIANAPOLIS, IND. – The Indiana Biosciences Research Institute (IBRI) today announced it has entered into a license agreement with Eli Lilly and Company for the IBRI to access Lilly’s proprietary Fab Phage Display Library.

 The agreement enables the IBRI’s Pharmaceutical Biotechnology Center (PBC), which is focused on improving human health through the discovery and development of therapeutic antibodies, to use the library to identify new antibodies and validate the effectiveness of new diagnostics.
 A Fab Phage Display Library serves as a large database of known bacteriophages (viruses that infect bacteria) that contains the genetic information that encodes them.